MYXF90/radix-inu-contracts/token-sale/README.md

 # Also, save the component address into $component
 resim call-function $package TokenSale new 10000,$shiny $xrd 0.1 500

 # Let's check our component.
-It should contain 10,000 SHINY tokens and no XRD.
+It should contain 10,000 XRDINU tokens and no XRD.
 resim show $component

 # Mint some sale tickets.
 We need to specify the number of tickets we wish to create.